Legendary monsters, mystical standing stones, and history-changing battles: this tour is the best way to see the

 What’s more, you get as close as possible to the legendary Loch Ness Monster on an optional boat trip.

 So, take this trip and enjoy the best of Scotland in a day.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old).

-You venture through the heart of Speyside and arrive at Loch Ness for an optional boat trip.
+You then venture through the heart of Speyside and arrive at Loch Ness for an optional boat trip.
 Onboard the ship, you travel over the widest and deepest part of the loch and get a fine view of Urquhart Castle.

 Back on dry land, it’s time to travel deep into the past at Clava Cairns.
 This spot is situated in a gorgeous green grove and boasts well-preserved ancient burial tombs.
 They even say this spot was the inspiration for Outlander’s Craigh na Dun.